Security guards at Noida housing society caught on camera thrashing resident; 8 arrested | Headlines

 Security guards at Noida housing society caught on camera thrashing resident; 8 arrested

-Noida Police on Thursday arrested eight persons including seven security guards of a residential society in Sector 100 here for allegedly thrashing two residents with sticks following an argument.
+Noida Police on Thursday arrested eight persons of a residential society in Sector 100 here for allegedly thrashing two residents with sticks following an argument.

 - Country: